aguamar/thoughts/docs/20-projects.md

 ### Free Software Projects

 Listed below are my notable public projects.
-I have various other scripts and personal playthings that may be found on both [Gitorious][0] and [GitHub][1] that are not worth listing here, but may be of interest to certain readers/hackers.
+I have various other scripts and personal playthings that may be found on [GitLab][0] that are not worth listing here, but may be of interest to certain readers/hackers.

 While writings are certainly projects in their own right, they are listed separately in the ``Papers'' section of this website.